 - Basic markers to look for are honesty and integrity.

-[33:48] “Good quality entrepreneurs have the ability to see vision that other people can’t see.
-And that they have faith in themselves and the people they’ve surrounded themselves with to go and run forward on that idea.” - Click Here To Tweet This
+[33:48] “Good quality entrepreneurs have the ability to see vision that other people can’t see.” - Click Here To Tweet This

 [36:53] Patrick’s Involvement in His Companies